-- 50. The table above assumes that Council Tax increases by 4.99% in 2024/25.
-Based on proposed referendum limits, this would not require a referendum in accordance with Chapter 4ZA of Part 1 of the Local Government Finance Act 1992.
-It is also assumed that Council Tax will continue to increase by 4.99% per year from 2025/26 onwards. - 51.
+51. The table above assumes that Council Tax increases by 4.99% in 2024/25.
+Based on proposed referendum limits, this would not require a referendum in accordance with Chapter 4ZA of Part 1 of the Local

+- Government Finance Act 1992.
+It is also assumed that Council Tax will continue to increase by 4.99% per year from 2025/26 onwards. - 52.
 Based on the forecasts, additional spending and savings proposals set out above, we are forecasting significant deficits in all years.
-From 2025/26 onwards, the outlook is unsustainable unless we identify additional income and/or savings going significantly beyond the proposals already built into this report (see paragraph 43 and Appendix H).
-The Council now has the urgent task of reviewing its Total Operating Model including:

-- Review of leisure centres including the option to outsource. - Review of the ongoing viability of halls and associated catering facilities, including options to operate on a concession basis. - Review of the scope of the library service. - A strategic review of parking, including on-street and off-street charging options. - A review of waste and recycling, taking account of recent government guidelines on food waste. - A review of all other all functions considering options to cease, reduce, outsource, merge or otherwise transform services so as to be as cost-effective as possible. - A consequent review of the overall structure of the Council. - 52.
+From 2025/26 onwards, the outlook is unsustainable unless we identify additional income and/or savings going significantly beyond the proposals already built into this report (see paragraph 44 and Appendix H).
+The Council now has the urgent task of reviewing its Total Operating Model including: - Review of leisure centres including the option to outsource. - Review of the ongoing viability of halls and associated catering facilities, including options to operate on a concession basis. - Review of the scope of the library service. - A strategic review of parking, including on-street and off-street charging options. - A review of waste and recycling, taking account of recent government guidelines on food waste. - A review of all other service areas considering options to cease, reduce, outsource, merge or otherwise transform services so as to be as cost-effective as possible. - A consequent review of the overall structure of the Council. - 53.
 No assumptions can be made about the financial impact of the reviews set out above.
-Given the urgency of the situation, we applied to the Department for Levelling Up, Housing and Communities (DLUHC) for Exceptional Financial Support (EFS).
-We requested a capitalisation direction (in effect permission to borrow for revenue expenditure) of up to £10million to address the forecast deficit in 2024/25 as well as the costs of change to implement savings for later years.
-Following discussions with DLUHC officials, our EFS request has been withdrawn for the time being to allow for more work on the detail of functional reviews and associated costs of change.
-They have reassured us that we can reopen the EFS request during 2024/25 if necessary.
-If this happens, any approved support is likely to be conditional on the Council taking such steps as DLUHC consider are reasonable to manage the financial position. - 53.
-The advice of the Director of Finance and Legal is that, while DLUHC are likely to expect the Council to take measures along the lines set out in paragraph 51, those measures may be insufficient on their own to make the Council financially sustainable.
+Given the urgency of the situation, we have applied to the Department for Levelling Up, Housing and Communities (DLUHC) for Exceptional Financial Support (EFS).
+We have requested a capitalisation direction (in effect permission to borrow for revenue expenditure) of up to £10million to address the forecast deficit in 2024/25 as well as the costs of change to implement savings for later years.
+We await the outcome of our application, but any approved support is likely to be conditional on the Council taking such steps as DLUHC consider are reasonable to manage the financial position. - 54.
+The advice of the Director of Finance and Legal is that, while DLUHC are likely to expect the Council to take measures along the lines set out in paragraph 52, those measures may be insufficient on their own to make the Council financially sustainable.
 Members should also note that a capitalisation direction would only provide a short-term solution.
 Our current rate of Council Tax is around 10% lower than that of the average Metropolitan council and this reduces our annual spending power by around £15.7million.
 It is likely that this differential will remain broadly the same unless, in a future year, we are permitted to increase Council Tax by more than the Council Tax Referendum limit set for councils in general.
-Alongside our EFS application, officers asked DLUHC to consider setting us a higher Council Tax Referendum limit for April 2025.
+Alongside our EFS application, officers have asked DLUHC to consider setting us a higher Council Tax Referendum limit for April 2025.
 If this were granted, any decision to use this freedom to increase Council Tax would still have to be made by elected members.
 It should also be noted that the impact on low-income households could be mitigated by amending the Council Tax Reduction scheme while still generating a net increase in income.